-Typically, hiring a Professional Engineer (PE) or Registered Architect (RA) to verify your application for ENERGY STAR certification costs approximately ½ to 1 cent per square foot.
+The cost for hiring a Professional Engineer (PE) or Registered Architect (RA) to verify your application for ENERGY STAR certification will vary based on the size of your building and local costs (it will be more expensive in a big city than a small town).
+It usually takes a professional about 1 day to complete the process.
 You may be able to lower these costs if you do the following:

 Use in-house staff.